lpage30/image_cloud/README.md

   --prefer_horizontal <float>
                         Optional, (default 0.9) The ratio of times to try horizontal fitting as opposed to vertical.
                         If prefer_horizontal < 1, the algorithm will try rotating the image if it doesn't fit.
-  --margin <number>     Optional, (default 2) The gap to allow between images.
+  --margin <number>     Optional, (default 1) The gap to allow between images.
   --mode 1|L|P|RGB|RGBA|CMYK|YCbCr|LAB|HSV|I|F|LA|PA|RGBX|RGBa|La|I;16|I;16L|I;16B|I;16N
-                        Optional, (default RGB) Transparent background will be generated when mode is "RGBA" and background_color is None.
+                        Optional, (default RGBA) Transparent background will be generated when mode is "RGBA" and background_color is None.
   --repeat              Optional, Whether to repeat images until max_images or min_image_size is reached.
   --no-repeat           Optional, (default) Whether to repeat images until max_images or min_image_size is reached.
   --show                Optional, (default) show resulting image cloud when finished.